What is Emotional Honesty?

-Unfortunately when children are subjected to emotional or physical abuse, they are taught that bad things are good, that they must do what they are told or that they are selfish for not wanting to comply with that person’s wishes, their feelings are not validated and as they grow into adolescence they begin to answer back and get angry – people rarely ask why and these children and adolescents learn to lie about their true feelings.
+Unfortunately when children are subjected to emotional or physical abuse, they are taught that bad things are good, that they must do what they are told or that they are selfish for not wanting to comply with that person’s wishes, their feelings are not validated and as they grow into adolescence they begin to answer back and get angry.
+People rarely ask why and these children and adolescents learn to lie about their true feelings.
 Without help, those adolescents turn into adults who are unable to be emotionally honest in a relationship unless they get some help.

-Society encourages us to be emotionally dishonest, for example our standard response when someone asks us how we are is “fine” (ever heard that FINE stands for Frustrated, Insecure, Needy and Emotional?)
+Society encourages us to be emotionally dishonest.
+For example, our standard response when someone asks us how we are is “fine” (ever heard that FINE stands for Frustrated, Insecure, Needy and Emotional?).

 You can ask them to listen and let them know that what you say is simply information about you and that you don't expect them to agree with you.
 What you are hoping for is that they try to understand what is going on inside of you so they can know you better.

-Being emotionally honest comes with responsibility and awareness, it means taking a risk by hoping that the person you are opening up to won’t take your emotions and crush them, that they will be able to hold those emotions and not take advantage of you or use them to hurt you in any way.
+Being emotionally honest comes with responsibility and awareness.
+It means taking a risk by hoping that the person you are opening up to won’t take your emotions and crush them, that they will be able to hold those emotions and not take advantage of you or use them to hurt you in any way.

-Obviously if you tell your boss that you feel he/she is a complete idiot who can’t be trusted to run a paper round, it is unlikely that they will throw their arm around you and offer to share feelings over a coffee, similarly if you tell your partner that you want to tear your hair out when he/she talks endlessly about some boring meeting they were stuck in all day, it won’t help matters, and this is what I mean about awareness of situations and people you are honest about.
+Obviously, if you tell your boss that you feel he/she is a complete idiot who can’t be trusted to run a paper round, it is unlikely that they will throw their arm around you and offer to share feelings over a coffee.
+Similarly, if you tell your partner that you want to tear your hair out when he/she talks endlessly about some boring meeting they were stuck in all day, it won’t help matters, and this is what I mean about awareness of situations and people you are honest about.